CellularSyntax/cellularsyntax.github.io/_posts/2021-08-12-modeling-the-human-sinoatrial-node.md

 ```

 ####  <code>`custom_piecewise`</code> Function

+The custom_piecewise function computes the result of a piecewise-defined function.
+It takes as input a list of conditions and values and returns the value corresponding to the first true condition.

 ```python
 def custom_piecewise(cases):
     """Compute result of a piecewise function"""
     return select(cases[0::2],cases[1::2])
 ```
 #### <code>`solve_model`</code> Function

+The solve_model function sets up and solves the differential equations using SciPy's ODE solver.
+It initializes the constants and states, sets up the solver, and then integrates the system over a specified time span, returning the variable of integration, states, and algebraic variables.

 ```python
 def solve_model():
     """Solve model with ODE solver"""